culture & trends

 By observing over 40,000 consumers and exploring our happiness trends across 30 online research communities, we have seen that not all trends are equal.
 Some are ‘bigger’, that is, the need is felt by more consumers, whilst others are smaller and more emerging.

 Each trend has a unique demographic and sector profile, depending on the consumer groups who most align themselves to that trend and the market sectors in which the trend is most prevalent.
 In recognition of this, we have recently quantified and profiled our happiness trends for the first time.
-In doing so we identified ‘Let’s Play’ – the desire to realise our inner child – as a growing consumer trend.
+In doing so we identified ‘Considered Pleasures’ – the desire for justifiable feel-good purchases – as an emerging consumer trend.